 This article will teach you how to play four on the floor, show you some examples of songs that use it, and give you some tips for playing the most popular dance beat on earth.

-What does “four on the floor” mean?
-Simple: you hit the bass drum on every quarter note.
+Four on the floor means hitting the bass drum on every quarter note.

 Since most popular music is in 4/4, there are four quarter notes in a bar.
 Your kick pedal rests on the floor and, well, you get the idea.